 More on top stitching here.

 - Curved hem – Puckers are usual when you are sewing a curved hem.
 The best is to make a baby hem or use a bias facing.
 The baby hem is a narrow hem and involves sewing a turned under edge twice with very narrow seam allowance.
 This will make sure that there are no puckers.
 If you are sewing the curved hem with a facing, trim the seam allowance to a minimum and clip the seam allowance every 1/2 inch near the curves.

 - Movement causing the fabric to stretch at the hem -a blind hem stitch is best to hem.
 This can avoid puckers here.
 Check out this post on using a blind stitch for hemming

-This is not a very noticeable puckering but on plain fabrics, you may find this annoying.
+If there are fine puckering ie not very noticeable puckering on plain fabrics, you may find this annoying.
 The reason maybe that the stitching is not set.
 The best remedy is to set the stitching with a small pressing with iron and this puckering will usually be gone.